Best Voice Assistants for Seniors in 2026 — Tested by Real Seniors

 4. Amazon Echo Show 8

-Price: From $139.99 | Setup difficulty: Medium | Best for: Seniors who want video calls with family
+Price: From $139.99 | Setup difficulty: Medium | Best for: Seniors who want to video call family

 What We Love